-Time in the unpaid status of LOA PYS (see above) does not count toward the six month maximum leave amount outlined in the Medical and Personal Leaves of Absence Policy (#HR-012).
+Time in the unpaid status due to Partial Year does not count toward the six month maximum leave amount outlined in the Medical and Personal Leaves of Absence Policy.

 Vanderbilt reserves the right to change, terminate or discontinue PYS positions at any time and to the extent permitted by law without prior notice.
-Staff in PYS positions are, like other staff members, employees at will.
+Employees in PYS positions are, like other employees members, employees at will.

-This procedure is in keeping with Vanderbilt’s Administrative Leave Policy (#HR-020) and Vanderbilt’s Alternative Work Arrangements Policy (#HR-023.)
+This procedure is in keeping with Vanderbilt’s Administrative Leave Policy and Vanderbilt’s Alternative Work Arrangements Policy.

-This policy is intended as a guideline to assist in the consistent application of University policies and programs for staff.
-The policy does not create a contract implied or expressed, with any Vanderbilt staff members, who are employees at will.
-Vanderbilt reserves the right to modify this policy in whole or in part, at anytime, at the discretion of the University.
+This policy is intended as a guideline to assist in the consistent application of University policies and programs for employees.
+The policy does not create a contract implied or expressed, with any Vanderbilt employee, who are employees at will.
+Vanderbilt reserves the right to modify this policy in whole or in part, at any time, at the discretion of the University.

 Approved by Traci K. Nordberg, Chief Human Resources Officer and Associate Vice Chancellor